jcogs89/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-3-Analytics-Rules.md

 ![Select Microsoft incident creation rule](../Images/m3-microsoft-creation-rule.gif?raw=true)

 3. In the rule name enter **"Azure Defender only medium and high Alerts"**
-4. In the **Microsoft security service** dropdown select **Azure Defender**
+4. In the **Microsoft security service** dropdown select **Microsoft Defender for Cloud**
 5. In the **Filter by severity** select **custom** and mark **High** and **Medium**

 ![Azure Defender Filter by severity](../Images/m3-microsoft-creation-rule02.gif?raw=true)

 6. Press **Next: Automated response**
-7. In the above **"Automated response"** page you can attach automation rule that can generate automation tasks that can assist your SOC with repetitive tasks, or Security remediation.
+7. In the above **"Automated response"** page you can attach an automation rule that can generate automation tasks that can assist your SOC with repetitive tasks, or Security remediation.
 More in this topic in the SOAR module.
 8. Press **Next: Review** and **create** in the next page.

 ![review the azure defender rule](../Images/m3-microsoft-creation-rule03.gif?raw=true)